weighted-dev/approvals/README.md

 - `pull_request`: works when the workflow exists only on a feature branch (useful for development/testing).
 For PRs from forks, permissions may be restricted.
 - `pull_request_target`: more secure for enforcing rules on incoming PRs, but **the workflow must exist on the base branch** (e.g. `main`) to run.

-This action loads the config from the **base branch ref** (not from the PR’s head), so a PR can’t lower requirements by editing the config file.
+This action loads the config from the **base branch ref** (not from the PR's head), so a PR can't lower requirements by editing the config file.

 If you use the `ma:` PR comment directive feature, also trigger the workflow on `issue_comment` (created/edited/deleted) so the check updates when the directive comment changes.

 ## Limitations

 - **YAML parsing**: this repo uses a small, dependency-free YAML subset parser.
 It supports common mappings/arrays/scalars, but not advanced YAML features (anchors, multiline blocks, etc.).
 Keep the config simple.
-- **CODEOWNERS parity**: path patterns are “CODEOWNERS-ish” but not a byte-for-byte implementation.
+- **CODEOWNERS parity**: path patterns are "CODEOWNERS-ish" but not a byte-for-byte implementation.

 ## Inputs